Canon EOS R6 could include huge video upgrade with 5K oversampled recording

 The report also suggests that the R6 will share the same high-res 5-million dot electronic viewfinder (EVF) that's used on the R5, and will integrate dual card slots as well.

-These new details, along with previous rumors of 12fps and 20fps bursts with the mechanical and electronic shutters respectively, suggest that the R6 could become one of the best full-frame mirrorless cameras to date.
+These new details, along with previous rumors of 12fps and 20fps bursts with the mechanical and electronic shutters respectively, and in-body image stabilization (IBIS) suggest that the R6 could become one of the best full-frame mirrorless cameras to date.

 Canon Rumors also indicates that the R6 will be priced under $2,500 (that's about £2,000 / AU$3,650 at current conversion rates), putting it in direct competition with the likes of the Panasonic Lumix S1, Nikon Z6 and Sony's Alpha A7 III, but with potentially better specs.